shmink/Waypointer/README.md

 # Waypointer
-*Waypointer, a simple way to plot multiple locations from SQL tables.*
+*Waypointer, a simple way to plot multiple locations.*

 ###Overview
-This software is a python script that should (with the right SQL file) extract longitude and latitude from the said table.
-Then after some sorting of the relevant data feed it into a google maps api and plot all the waypoints from a certain sequence (flighing session).
+This software is a couple of python scripts that should (with the right files) extract longitude and latitude from the said file.
+Then after some sorting of the relevant data feed it into a google maps api and plot all the waypoints from a certain sequence (flighing session) as well as relevant meta data.

 =======